Inverse Sine Calculator – Calculate arcsin(x)

 Arcsin is a trigonometric function to calculate the inverse sine.
 Arcsin can also be expressed as sin-1(x).

 Arcsin is used to undo or reverse the sine function.
-If you know the sine of an angle, you can use arcsin to calculate the angle.
+If you know the sine of an angle, you can use arcsin to calculate the measurement of an angle.

-To calculate arcsin, use a scientific calculator and the asin function, or just use the calculator above.
+To calculate arcsin, use a scientific calculator and the asin or sin-1 function, or just use the calculator above.
 Most scientific calculators require the angle value in radians to solve for sin.

 Inverse Sine Formula